-Last year for the Halloween/Hallowtide season, I went bat . . . crazy (no pun intended ;), with the decorating, inside and out.
+Last year for the Halloween/Hallowtide season, I went bat **** crazy (no pun intended ;), with the decorating, inside and out.
 I did a huge photo-galore post on it, and it’s a popular one, come that time of year again.
-This year, I didn’t need to do much of anything, because I have all of last years stuff!
+There is some real creativity there, for you to see.
+This year, however, I didn’t need to do much of anything, because I have all of last years stuff!
 So I’ve mostly just been doing little fall-fun crafts, and baking.
 I did however, decide I wanted to do a little pumpkin project I thought of, and I thought I would show it to you all, and tell you how I went about it.

 I started with a medium sized faux craft pumpkin.
 You absolutely can use a real pumpkin if you’d like, but obviously it will not last beyond this season.
 So if you want your pumpkin craft for keeps, than faux is the way to go!

 I also covered my table as always, to protect it, with a cheap party table cloth, of which I always have a bunch on hand from the Dollar Tree store.
 Unless they get real messy (and it sure will this time), you can use them over and over.
 Of course old newspaper or something else disposable will do.